 Boasting a savoury, nutty flavour, this is a fantastic ingredient to have in your pantry.
 Add a spoonful to soups, sauces or even scrambled eggs to enhance the flavour.
 For those who are allergic to dairy (or for any keto vegetarians), use it in place of Parmesan when making a Homemade Basil Pesto.
 Its packed with nutrients and the smell is heavenly.
 (I often stop by the pantry just to stick my nose in the tub and take a deep whiff!)
 With its deep, umami “Parmesan-like” flavour, I also used it in my Vegan Cashew Nut ‘Cheese’ Sauce as well as in the mixture rubbed into my Crunchy Keto Kale Chips.
 My favourite use of it however, is in the crumb when deep-frying things like my Keto Onion Rings and Keto Jalapeno Poppers.
 It’s dairy-free, gluten-free and soy-free.

-Nobody makes a better quality olive oil than Spanish company Brindisa and their Arbequina olive oil.
-Not much more to say here, its premium quality and you simply won’t find a better extra virgin olive oil – especially when used in salad dressings or as a finishing oil.
-I have however, referred to it throughout the site to be used when quick frying onions etc as well – but using it for those purposes will depend on your budget.
-The product review on Amazon describes it perfectly: “a single varietal oil pressed from Navarran olives; creamy and richly flavoured”
+Nobody makes a better quality olive oil than Spanish company Brindisa and their Arbequina olive oil, in my opinion.
+Its premium quality and especially delicious when used in salad dressings or as a finishing oil.
+I have however, referred to it throughout the site to be used when quick frying onions etc as well – but I am slowly migrating to using only coconut oil or lard for these purposes (as olive oil shouldn’t really be heated to high temperatures.)
+As a finishing oil for salad dressings etc, however – you simply can’t go wrong with Brindisa: the product review on Amazon describes it perfectly: “a single varietal oil pressed from Navarran olives; creamy and richly flavoured”

 Orange Blossom Water